 ‘Sabotage’ carries less of an immediate punch, but is a darker, more introspective exploration of Bloodsports‘s primal themes of love, lust and jealousy in a similar vein to ‘Pantomime Horse’.
 This trend of melodrama flows into the heartfelt lyrics, melancholy bassline and gentle jangling-riffs of the paean to the outcast, ‘For The Strangers’, before the majestically fuzzed-out indie pop of ‘Hit Me’ thrives on the glam-rock rush of an impossibly catchy refrain (“Come on and hit me, with your majesty”) delivered with all the reinvigorated zest of Anderson’s falsetto vocals.
 There’s even room for a few la la la’s to rival ‘Beautiful Ones’.

-The album is not without its faults, however, as the last four tracks are consumed by wallowing balladry – more than fine individually but lumped together they become a tad excessive – which could have easily been rectified by rearranging the tracklist to even out the pacing.
+The album is not without its faults, however, as the last four tracks are consumed by wallowing balladry – more than fine individually but lumped together they become a tad bloated – which could have easily been rectified with a little restructuring to even out the pacing.
 Structurally, it’s an all too black-and-white musical inspection of the progression of a relationship.

 ‘Sometimes I Feel I’ll Float Away’, beginning the series of romantic crooners, gradually builds into sumptuous crescendos whereby Anderson’s mournful vocals sweep and soar above the instrumentation.
 The token piano-led ‘What Are You Not Telling Me?’ misses the presence of Oakes’ guitars whilst ‘Always’ begins similarly but its gradual atmospheric rise in intensity elevates the almost palpable melancholy.
 ‘Faultlines’ draws the curtains on the characteristically transgressive, romantic journey of Bloodsports, epitomising their collectively renewed sense of vitality with it’s stadium-ascending percussion, piano and guitar melodies, before the aching fade leaves Anderson contemplating whether “there is no fear for us to fear.”